LSEG-API-Samples/Article.EMA.Java.Database2MDSPublisher/README.md

 });
 ```

-Here the data from file which has been parsed into a Key/Value Map by "Scanner" class is marshaled into an OMM FieldList which is then packaged as a Refresh or Update message and published by OMMProvider.
+Here the data from file which has been parsed into a Key/Value Map by **Scanner** class is marshaled into an OMM FieldList which is then packaged as a Refresh or Update message and published by OMMProvider.

 ### Sample code